treeverse/cloud-sample-repo-hooks/README.md

 Phew! we dodged a bullet here, no PII is present on our main branch.

-That's all for our hooks demonstration, if you're interested on understading more about hooks, [read our docs](https://docs.lakefs.io/hooks/).
+That's all for our hooks demonstration, if you're interested in understanding more about hooks, [read our docs](https://docs.lakefs.io/hooks/).

 ## Data Sets Examples